What is Ashtanga Yoga?

 The modern lineage of Ashtanga yoga dates back to the early 1930s, when the famed yogi T. Krishnamacharya began teaching yoga at the Royal Palace in Mysore, India.

 One of Krishnamacharya's students was a boy named Krishna Patthabhi Jois, who, at the age of twelve, after seeing a yoga demonstration given by Krishnamacharya, was so taken by what he had seen that he immediately resolved to become Krishnamacharya's student.
-So for the next two years, Jois walked three miles to Krishnamacharya's house every morning before school to study yoga with him.
-However, when he was fourteen, Jois left his home and family to attend the Sanskrit University in Mysore.
-Luckily, through a second chance encounter with Krishnamacharya at the Sanskrit University in 1932, he resumed studying with his teacher, this time in Mysore.
+For the next two years, Jois walked three miles to Krishnamacharya's house every morning before school to study yoga with him.
+When he was fourteen, Jois left his village (and the yoga classes) to attend the Sanskrit University in Mysore.
+Luckily, through a chance encounter with Krishnamacharya at the Sanskrit University in 1932, he resumed studying yoga with him, this time in Mysore.

-Over the next two decades, Jois learned the entire Ashtanga system from his guru.
-Prior to their parting in 1954, Krishnamacharya entrusted him with teaching and disseminating the Ashtanga system, strictly according to the way he had been taught.
+Over the next two decades, Jois learned the entire Ashtanga system from his guru, Krishnamacharya.
+Prior to their parting in 1954, Krishnamacharya entrusted Jois with teaching and disseminating the Ashtanga system, strictly according to the way he had been taught.

-For twenty years, Guruji's grandson, R. Sharath (pictured above at left, now Paramaguru Sharath Jois) assisted him in teaching.
-Following Guruji’s passing in 2009 at the age of 93, Sharath ji assumed directorship of the renamed Sri K. Pattabhi Jois Ashtanga Yoga Institute (KPJAYI) in Mysore—and the Ashtanga lineage.
-Along with his mother (Guruji's daughter), Saraswathi, Sharath ji continues to teach in the manner and tradition of his grandfather.
-Other members of the Jois family, along with a number of Guruji's most senior students and the many KPJAYI-Certified and -Authorized teachers worldwide, also help maintain the lineage.
+For twenty years, Jois was assisted in teaching by his grandson and student, R. Sharath (pictured above at left), now Paramaguru Sharath Jois.
+Following Jois’ passing in 2009 at the age of 93, the torch passed to Sharath ji who, as the world’s foremost practitioner of Ashtanga yoga and his grandfather’s closest student, now holds the Ashtanga lineage.
+Sharath ji continues to teach in the tradition of his grandfather at his Centre in Mysore, and all over the world.
+Other members of the Jois family, along with some of Jois’ original Western students and the many Certified and Authorized teachers worldwide, also maintain the lineage.